apachols/revor/docs/README.md

 I decided to stick with the Jest test running provided by create-react-app; I think the Jest test runner is pretty good but not great.
 There were some spots where I had to use extra try-catch blocks and extra assertions to test some async behavior, and the test runner would sometimes forget to run all the tests until something had been broken for a while (I think this is configurable though).
 Plus I've seen better matchers working with Mocha/Chai and Jasmine setups, perhaps those can be imported?

 ##### Unit - backend
-For these I made sure to dependency inject the database into the model objects, so it was easy to give them a testDB at run time.
+For these I made sure to dependency inject the database into the model objects, so it was easy to give them a testDB at test time.
 The backend unit tests don't write or read the testDB, but they do use a Sequelize instance to do their model things.

 ##### Integration - backend
 The backend integration tests do use the test.db extensively, and therefore they take a long time and they *need to not run in parallel*, which you can get Jest to do with the --runInBand option.
 I set these up so that you have to run them separately; the regular `npm test` command just runs the unit tests.